Security Certifications and Regulations 101: FIPS and Why It Matters

 - Access to information: Robust permission-based access controls keep data in the hands of authorized individuals—and no one else.

-With the right tools, such as an MFT platform supported by a High Security Module, organizations facilitate and maintain the level of security their operations require.
+With the right tools, such as an MFT platform supported by EFT Security Modules, organizations facilitate and maintain the level of security their operations require.
 Offerings such as MFT platforms can streamline the process to set up the appropriate programs and safeguards, monitor their performance to detect any issues, and create the necessary logs for audits.

 Data security is incredibly important across a wide range of industries.
 Whether an organization is in the government sector or not, using FIPS-validated tools can give decision-makers the confidence they need to rely on a convenient, efficient, and robust data management solution while also bolstering their security.